 Fringed with 114 species of seaweed and kelp (Peat, 2003 p.
 23), The Snares rich shoreline provides food and hauling out places for Hookers sea lion and the New Zealand fur seal.
 Both species breed on the islands, their numbers slowly recovering from the depredations of the sealing trade.

-No tourist landings are permitted at The Snares, but the islands have been extensively studied in the past and are the subject of recent studies by the Museum of New Zealand, aiming to learn more about the wildlife and botany of these fascinating islands.
+No tourist landings are permitted at The Snares, but the islands have been extensively studied in the past and are the subject of studies by the Museum of New Zealand, aiming to learn more about the wildlife and botany of these fascinating islands.

 Almost 49⁰S, rolling with a strong westerly airflow.
 Ship pitching.
 Today we were lucky (prev.
 2 trips have not been able to do this) and took a Zodiac cruise of The Snares.
 Saw multitudes of endemic Snares Crested Penguins, a couple of stray Rockhoppers and my first sight of penguins ‘porpoising’ – as a group they move through the water, leaping out then arrowing back down in pursuit of fish, squid, each other.
 Seals and sea lions hidden in plain sight on sudden cliffs.